BosNaufal/react-scrollbar/README.md

 # React Scrollbar

 The Simplest Scroll Area Component with custom scrollbar for [React Js](http://facebook.github.io/react/).
 It's adopted from [reactScrollbar](https://github.com/souhe/reactScrollbar) but without any dependencies.
-All animation, Height and Width are pure CSS, So it's TOTALLY customizable.
+All animation, Height and Width are pure CSS, So it's TOTALLY **CUSTOMIZABLE** and **RESPONSIVE**!
+YEAH!.

 [DEMO](https://bosnaufal.github.io/react-scrollbar)